 There’s this powerful scene in the movie, The Equalizer.
 Denzel’s character is sitting with a young girl in a restaurant who is a prostitute.
 During their conversation she hands him a c.d. of her music, and asks him to tell her what he thinks.

 ” I think you can be anything you want to be.”

 “Maybe in your world, Robert.
 It doesn’t really happen that way in my world.”

 “Change your world.”

 Aah!
 I get goosebumps (both because it’s a powerful scene and because Denzel’s voice is so dang sexy when he says that line) when I think about it.
-But, that’s not the point.
-The point is we as women are guilty of confusing circumstances with obligation.
-We’re also guilty of creating more work for ourselves than anyone expects or needs from us.
+But that’s not the point.
+The point is we do have power over our circumstances and the way we spend our time.

 - What is important to me?

 - Why is it so important to me?

 - How would I most like to spend my time?